A woman business manager is holding a paper with her right hand and double-checking data against the data displayed by her laptop computer's screen.

 The best payroll services for small companies provide the following benefits:

-• Improve employee experience: Payroll providers offer employee self-service portals, direct deposit, electronic payroll records, digital W2s and convenient ways to update personal information.
+• Improved employee experience: Payroll providers offer employee self-service portals, direct deposit, electronic payroll records, digital W-2s, and convenient ways to update personal information.

-• Save money: Full-service payroll services may be less expensive than hiring a professional employment organization (PEO) or hiring an accountant.
-Many payroll providers give a guarantee and will pay fees you incur due to an error.
+• Cost savings: Full-service payroll services may be less expensive than hiring a professional employment organization (PEO) or hiring an accountant.
+Many payroll providers give a guarantee and will pay fees you incur due to an error made by the payroll provider.

 • Scalability: Flexible payroll options let employers add or remove various features, making it easy to ensure compliance and track payroll tax payments, whether you have five or 100 employees.

-• Data collection: Integrations with accounting software and time tracking apps provide insights into benefits administration, payroll taxes and employee use of payroll and HR features.
+• Data collection: Integrations with small business accounting software and time-tracking apps provide insights into benefits administration, payroll taxes, and employee use of payroll and HR features.

 Assess your small business payroll needs

-Once you understand your challenges, tasks and potential benefits, it’s a good time to review your budget and needs.
-Many payroll services charge a fee per employee per month, so you’ll want an accurate staffing count, as well.
+Once you understand your challenges, tasks, and potential benefits, it’s a good time to review your small business's payroll needs and explore affordable payroll solutions.
+Many payroll services charge a fee per employee per month, so you want an accurate staffing count as well.

 Questions to think about include: